What is True Love?

 - Love is Hopes for the best for people rather than the worst.

-- Love is loyal and Endures all things (persecutions).
+- Love is loyal Endures all things (marriage till death, persecution, never gives up).

 Also: Love doesn’t Control others.